PTA CPI Web: Common Academic Program Questions and Answers

 PTA CPI Web provides users with an effective and efficient method of documenting and communicating student performance during the clinical education experience.
 PTA CPI Web allows students to self-assess their clinical performance throughout the clinical education experience, with formal documentation required at mid and final evaluation periods.
 The Clinical Instructor (CI) can formally evaluate the student’s performance on the 14 PTA performance criteria, as well as enter notes about the student’s progress throughout the clinical experience.

 What can I do with PTA CPI Web?

-PTA CPI Web provides the academic programs, as well as APTA, the ability to track essential information about the CIs and CCCEs at their respective clinical sites.
+PTA CPI Web provides the academic programs, as well as APTA, the ability to track essential information about the CIs and SCCEs at their respective clinical sites.
 This Web site will save considerable ‘management time’ for all parties involved in the clinical evaluation and documentation processes.
 Academic programs can also view student progress at-a-glance at the midterm and final evaluation periods.

 Is PTA CPI Web the same as the current paper version of the PTA CPI?